noshp/boundarymcys/README.md

 ﻿# MAP ALL THE THINGS!!!
 ﻿
-It's Simple!
-Map all the things below so we can see all of this data in one place!
+﻿ Map all the things below so we can see all of this data in one place!

 <li><a href="https://www.dropbox.com/s/qb0obm3u4310ndv/Statscan%20MCYSGeographicBoundaries.zip?dl=0">Comprehensive Census Canada and MCYS Boundary File - GeoJSON file attached in the Git Repo </a><br>